-Use a of email and phone communication, Emails are visual and allow prospects to consider the offer on their time, although they come with their own downsides compared to the more direct contact of a phone call.
+Use of email and phone communication tools in sales, Emails are visual and allow prospects to consider the offer on their time, although they come with their own downsides compared to the more direct contact of a phone call.

 Follow-up after a closed-lost deal.
 The timing may not have been right, or there may have been other reasons why you weren’t able to agree to a mutually beneficial deal.
 If a prospect was qualified, it’s always worth keeping an open door and making sure that the conversation doesn’t end there.

 This can also allow you to find potential points of improvement for your own business or sales training.